plausible/docs/docs/your-plausible-experience.md

 If you'd like to serve the script as a first-party connection from your domain name, we offer a way to proxy our script.
 See [full details here](/proxy/introduction.md).

+## Explore the intuitive stats dashboard

-Now you're ready to start exploring your [fast loading, ethical and actionable Plausible Analytics dashboard](https://plausible.io/sites).
+Now you're ready to start exploring your [fast-loading, intutive, ethical and actionable Plausible Analytics dashboard](/docs/guided-tour.md).